 For more information on the project, please view the presentation discussed at a community meeting on July 26, 2016.

 The project will expand and renovate the existing community center to 28,600 square feet and will update the architectural character of the building, improve accessibility, increase the seating capacity of the Social Hall, and add three multipurpose rooms.
 The Social Hall will be added to the north side of the building with a courtyard that will open out to Rengstorff Park.
 The preschool will be located on the back/east side of the building with a relocated playground.
 The project will create a more prominent front entrance, add an elevator, add a warming/preparation kitchen for catered events, a dedicated entrance to the Social Hall, and replace the aging roof, mechanical and plumbing systems.
-The site plan will include a new driveway aligned with Stanford Avenue with a traffic signal and a drop-off zone at the Social Hall entry.
-Proposed concept drawings are shown via the following links.
+The site plan includes a new driveway aligned with Stanford Avenue with a traffic signal and a drop-off zone at the Social Hall entry.
+Concept drawings are shown via the following links.